kushraj1204/Minesweeper/README.md

 # Minesweeper
-Basic minesweeper game in C with 0 gui
+Basic minesweeper game in C and java(with OOP in java) with 0 gui
-Added
-Minesweeper game with 0 GUI in java using OOP